MalloryHuston/insert-and-merge-sort/README.md

 # Foundations and Growth of Functions #

 Graphs the running times of insertion sort and merge sort algorithms that sort data from a text file in descending order.
-Homework assignment from CS325 at Oregon State University.
+Homework assignment from CS325 – Analysis of Algorithms at Oregon State University.

 ## Files ##